nephelaiio/helm-dataplane/README.md

 ## TODO
 In order of priority
+* Add support for partitioned PostgreSQL tables
 * Add support for MySQL sources
 * Add config options for warehouse backups
 * Add monitoring for Kafka topics
-* Add Apache Flink deployment
 * Add table exclude support for cdc connectors

 ## Dependencies